KnowOneActual/beaubremer-blog/posts/Simple_IP_Planner.md

 While there are plenty of powerful subnet calculators online, I've always found they're either too complex for a quick on-site check or too generic.
 They'll give you the network range and broadcast address, but they won't help you map that ULX-D Rack to .101 and the DiGiCo SD12 to .50.

 That gap is what led to my latest little project: the **AV IP Subnet Calculator**.
-It was a quick build, but it solves a specific problem: it’s a simple utility for live event technicians to quickly plan out IP addresses for their gear.
+It was a quick build, but it solves a specific problem: it’s a simple utility for live event technicians to plan out IP addresses for their gear quickly.

 #### More Than a Calculator, It's a Planner